Skedulo/SkeduloPlusExamples/README.md

 This form doesn't require any customisation within Skedulo, and should be used as a base for creating new mobile extensions.

+## Account Details

+A practical example, allows the user to view the attributes of an account related to a Job.
+This form can be easily extended to expose custom account fields as well as the `readonly` page flag can be removed to allow users to update the account fields displayed.

 ### Add Products

 A practical example, allows the user to view, edit and create Product records for use in the Job Products extension below.